gvwilson/thirdbit/_posts/2016/2016-06-21-in-that-dawn.md

   <p>
-    [Science]'s present problems can be explained partly by the transformation from the 'little science' of the past to the 'big science' or 'industrialised science' of the present...
+    [Science]'s present problems can be explained partly by the transformation from the 'little science' of the past to the 'big science' or 'industrialised science' of the present…
   </p>
   <p>
     There are two familiar qualitative aspects of the steady quantitative growth of the scientific enterprise.
 The first is the loss of '<a href="{{page.gemeinschaft}}">Gemeinschaft</a>', where
-    all communities...have become so large that personal acquaintance no longer dominates in the professional relationships.
+    all communities…have become so large that personal acquaintance no longer dominates in the professional relationships.
 The old informal systems of rewards and sanctions are no longer effective.
 Under the new 'Gesellschaft' conditions, such intimate